CodeYourFuture/CYF-Workshops/devtools/readme.md

 <!--
 {{<note type="warning" title="Plausible Hallucinations">}} -->
 Remember: Generative AIs are regularly **confidently wrong**; it can be helpful, but never trust it over Devtools.

+If something doesn't make sense, or seems confusing or maybe wrong, it's better to ask friendly humans in Slack.
 <!-- {{</note>}} -->

 <!--